 - 1 pair of light hiking boots or trail runners (Shoes/boots should have good treads, and be well broken in.
-Backpacking boots are not required) - 1 pair of camp shoes (tennis shoes or sport sandals) No flip flops or slides. - 3-4 pairs of socks (wool or synthetic)
+Backpacking boots are not required) - 1 pair of camp shoes (such as crocs, tennis shoes, or sport sandals) No flip flops or slides. - 3-4 pairs of socks (wool or synthetic)